Fireworks are legal in Nevada only under 3 conditions:

-Fireworks are illegal in Las Vegas and throughout Clark County except for the Safe-N-Sane variety during the week prior to July Fourth.
+In short, fireworks are illegal in Las Vegas and throughout Clark County except for the Safe-N-Sane variety during the week leading up to the 4th of July.

 Unlawful fireworks possession is a misdemeanor in Las Vegas.
 First-time offenders typically get off with a fine, though the maximum possible penalties are:

 - up to 6 months in jail, and/or up to $1,000 in fines; and

 In this article, our Las Vegas fireworks attorneys answer frequently-asked questions about Nevada fireworks laws, punishments, and how to fight the charges.

 - 2. Are fireworks legal in Las Vegas?